Brushing and Flossing with Braces

 Posted March 4, 2016.

 After choosing to straighten your teeth, it is very important to care for your teeth and braces.
 The brackets, wires, and other parts of your braces will attract food and plaque.
 If not cleaned properly, this can stain or damage the teeth.
-Dr. Lee and Dr. Kohler recommend that you brush your teeth morning, night, and after every meal.
+Dr. Lee recommends that you brush your teeth morning, night, and after every meal.
 It is also important that you floss your teeth at least once every day.
 But how do you brush and floss properly with braces?

 Brushing with Braces

 Brush your teeth with a soft-bristled toothbrush using a gentle, circular motion.
 Brush down from the top of the teeth and then up from the bottom.
 Tilt your toothbrush 45 degrees to brush the tops and bottoms of your brackets.
 Take special care when brushing the teeth between the bracket and the gums, as this area is often missed.
 Then brush between your brackets using a proxabrush, which is shaped like a miniature Christmas tree.
 Insert the brush between the arch wire and the teeth and brush with upward and downward strokes.
 Repeat until you have cleaned between all of your brackets.

 To floss your teeth, thread the short end of the floss between your teeth and the arch wire.
 You can use a floss threader to make this easier.
 Floss threaders can be reused.
 Gently move the floss back and forth to work it between the teeth.
 Curve the floss under the gums using a C-shaped motion.
 Move the floss up and down to remove plaque.
 Repeat until you have flossed the sides of every tooth.